toryadderley/pyspark-word-and-letter-counter/README.md

 # Pyspark: Word and Letter Counter

-Working on a pyspark application that will count the number of unique words and the number of words that start with each letter of an input file.
+A Pyspark program that uses the MapReduce programming paradigm to process large text files.
+The program scans through a given input text file and counts the occurrences of unique words and words that start with each character of the 26 letter English alphabet.